 The college is committed to providing quality education offerings that meet the diverse needs of its student population.
-The college currently offers thirty-eight (38) associate degrees, seventeen (17) certificates of achievement, and eighteen (18) certificates of accomplishment within twenty-five (25) credit programs.
-During 2014-2015 five (5) new associate degrees for transfer were added to the curriculum, one of which still is waiting for Chancellor's Office approval.
-Additionally, the college provides basic skills instruction in writing, reading and mathematics.
-The Curriculum/Academic Standards Committee, a subcommittee of the Academic Senate, is responsible for insuring the integrity and quality of Lassen Community College curriculum and programs.
+The college currently offers forty (40) associate degrees, seventeen (17) certificates of achievement, and twenty (20) certificates of accomplishment within twenty-five (25) credit programs.
+During the academic 2015-2016 year, two new associate degrees for transfer and two new certificates of accomplishment were added to the curriculum.
+In 2015-2016, 234 associate degrees, 119 certificates of achievement and 93 certificates of accomplishment were awarded.
+A complete list of degrees and certificates can be found in the LCC Catalog.